cjmalloy/jasper/README.md

 ```
 Only the "tag", "origin", and "modified" fields are required.

 A User contains the access control information for the system.
+In multi-tenant mode access tags
+are for the same origin as the user.
+In normal mode access tags are for all origins.

 **Tag:** The tag of this User.
 Must match the regex `[_+]user/[a-z]+([./][a-z]+)*`
 **Origin:** The Origin this User was replicated from, or the empty string for local.